kzkedzierska/NGSprint_data_viz/README.md

 * A recent version of RStdudio [(download from here)](https://www.rstudio.com/products/rstudio/download/#download)
 * packages listed in `prep_help.R` (you will also find helper functions to install the packages in the file).

-If you run into issues installing R and RStudio you can try [RStudio Cloud](https://rstudio.cloud/projects) - you will need to set up an account and install the packages using the code in the `prep_help.R` file.
+~~If you run into issues installing R and RStudio you can try [RStudio Cloud](https://rstudio.cloud/projects) - you will need to set up an account and install the packages using the code in the `prep_help.R` file.~~ <- edited as the RStudio Cloud free account does not give enough resources.

 ### Previous knowledge